-Staff should consult with their line manager or the lead manager for safeguarding to decide whether or not to alert adult social services.
-Any allegation of abuse of an adult has to be referred to social services (see the definition of adult at risk in the policy document).
+Staff should consult with their line manager or the safeguarding lead to decide whether or not to alert adult social services.
+Any allegation of abuse of an adult has to be referred to social services (see the definition of adult at risk on page 2 of this policy).